kaspernj/api_maker/README.md

 ApiMaker will only create models and endpoints for ActiveRecord models that has serializers.
 So be sure to add ActiveModelSerializers for your models first.

-ApiMaker uses that to keep track of, what you what data and relationships you want exposed through the API.
+ApiMaker uses that to keep track of, what data and relationships you want exposed through the API.

 Its now time to generate models and controllers like this:
 ```bash